The Merger Control Review: Vietnam

 At the end of the 30-day period, the NCC is required to issue a notice indicating that the merger may be carried out.
 If it does not, the merger is subject to official appraisal.
 If it fails to issue such notice upon expiry of the time limit, the merger may be carried out.

 If a more detailed official appraisal is required, the NCC is given a further 90 days from the date of issuance of the above notice to conduct the review.
 This can be further extended by 60 days in complex cases.
 The clock may also be stopped during the process if the NCC requests that parties provide additional information and documents as part of the review.

 vii Effect of regulatory review

 Following the official appraisal, the NCC must make a decision on whether the merger may be carried out, may be carried out subject to conditions, or is prohibited.
-If it fails to issue a decision within the stipulated time limit, thereby causing loss and damage to enterprise, it is required to pay compensation.
+If it fails to issue a decision within the stipulated time limit, thereby causing loss and damage to enterprises, it is required to pay compensation.

 The NCC has a broad range of powers to impose conditions to address potential competition concerns.
 Among others, it is empowered to order the division, separation or sale of assets or capital contributions, and may also control the terms of sale and purchase of goods and services entered into by the post-merger entity.

 A failure to notify a notifiable transaction before implementation amounts to a breach of the 2018 Law on Competition.
 It is also a breach to implement a merger without incorporating all the conditions imposed by the NCC, or to implement a merger without obtaining the necessary clearance.